-Print The Singing Mermaid colouring sheet from Scholastic.co.uk for children to colour in.
+Print The Singing Mermaid colouring sheet from Scholastic.co.uk

 Mermaid tails

 You will need: a selection of old, clean adult-sized socks, cardboard, pens/pencils, decorative items, scissors.

 Cut out a large mermaid fin shape and invite the children to decorate and colour it as they wish.
 Tape it to a large (clean!) adult sock.
 The children can place the sock over both feet so they can pretend to have a mermaid tail!